gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 ## Prerequisites

-Since these are Eclipse plug-ins, they obviously require a functional Eclipse CDT, which requires Java.
+Since these are Eclipse plug-ins, they obviously require a functional Eclipse CDT (Neon or later), which requires Java.

 ### Win XP - a word of caution